Banderite: OUN-B

 The Organization of Ukrainian Nationalists (OUN) was a Ukrainian nationalist organisation founded in 1929 in Vienna.
 Bandera joined it that year, and quickly climbed through the ranks, becoming the second in command of OUN in Galicia in 1932–1933, and the head of the OUN national executive in Galicia in June 1933.

 The OUN carried out the June 1934 assassination of Bronisław Pieracki, Poland's Minister of the Interior.
 The then 25-year-old Bandera provided the assassin with the murder weapon, a 7.65 mm calibre pistol.
 His subsequent arrest and conviction turned Bandera into an instant legend among the militant Ukrainian nationalists of the Second Polish Republic.
+He was tried and sentenced to death, but the sentence was commuted to life imprisonment.

 During his five years in prison, Bandera was "to some extent detached from OUN discourses" but not completely isolated from the global political debates of the late 1930s thanks to Ukrainian and other newspaper subscriptions delivered to his cell.

-Bandera escaped from prison after the German invasion of Poland in September 1939 and moved to Kraków, the capital of Germany's General Government in the German-occupied zone of Poland, where he established close connections with the German military.
+Bandera escaped from Polish prison after the German invasion in September 1939 and moved to Kraków, the capital of General Government in the Nazi German-occupied zone of Poland, where he established close connections with the German military.
 Since August 1939, the OUN had been led by Andriy Melnyk, a founding member.
 He had been chosen for his more moderate and pragmatic stance with his supporters favouring Vyacheslav Lypynsky's conservatism and admiring Mussolini's fascism but publicly distancing themselves from Dmytro Dontsov's contemporary writings, which were by the late 1930s significantly influenced by Nazism.
 However, a younger and more radical faction of the OUN heavily influenced by Dontsov's works were dissatisfied, leading Bandera to make a challenge to Melnyk in February 1940 by setting up a 'Revolutionary Leadership' (OUN-R) in Kraków.
 At a congress of the OUN-R leadership in Kraków on 10 February 1941, the radical contingent refused to accept Melnyk's leadership and named Bandera as providnyk (leader) of the OUN, finalizing the fracturing of the organization in the spring of that year into two groups: OUN-B (Banderites or Banderivtsi), who were more militant, younger and supported Bandera, and OUN-M (Melnykites), who were generally older and more ideological.

 After the start of the Axis invasion of the Soviet Union on 22 June 1941 (Operation Barbarossa), Yaroslav Stetsko, an OUN-B leader in occupied Lviv, declared an independent Ukrainian state on 30 June 1941, although the region was under the control of Nazi Germany, pledging to work closely with Germany, which was presented as freeing Ukrainians from Russian oppression.
 In response to Stetsko's declaration, the Nazi authorities suppressed the OUN leadership.
 In July 1941, Bandera himself was arrested and sent to Sachsenhausen concentration camp in Germany.
 He was imprisoned there until 1944.